Apple Music: History

-Preparation
+Pre-launch

 Before Apple Music, the company's iPod and iTunes were known for having "revolutionized digital music."
 Former Apple CEO Steve Jobs was known to be opposed to the idea of music subscription services.
 When Apple bought audio equipment maker Beats Electronics in 2014, Apple gained ownership of Beats' own service Beats Music, and made Beats Music CEO Ian Rogers responsible for the iTunes Radio service.
 Business Insider later reported that Apple was planning to merge the two services.
 Apple also hired noted New Zealand born British radio DJ Zane Lowe to serve as a music curator.